Awareness of Legionella

 • Overlooking the risks associated with dead legs, blind ends, and low-use outlets in pipework, which can lead to stagnant water and biofilm formation, even if temperature control is generally maintained.

-• Misconception: Legionella is only a problem in large, industrial cooling towers.
-Correction: While cooling towers are a known risk, Legionella can proliferate in any man-made water system, including domestic hot and cold water systems, showers, spa pools, and even vehicle wash systems, if conditions are favourable.
+• Misconception: Legionella is only found in large industrial cooling towers.
+Correction: Legionella can grow in any water system, including domestic hot water tanks, showers, and even air conditioning units, if conditions are right.

 Revision Plan